-- 1. Identify what information needs to be gathered and assessed in an Emergency Placement Home Study for a relative or non-relative placement. - 2.
-Demonstrate how to gather the necessary information for the Emergency Placement Home Study. - 3.
-Demonstrate how to document an Emergency Placement Home Study using FSFN.
+- 1. Identify what information needs to be gathered and assessed in a Relative/Non-relative Unified Home Study. - 2.
+Demonstrate how to gather the necessary information for the Relative/Non-relative Unified Home Study. - 3.
+Demonstrate how to document a Relative/Non-relative Unified Home Study using FSFN.